-- Management’s description of their organization’s cybersecurity risk program
+- Management’s description of their organization’s cybersecurity risk program,

-- Management’s assertion about their cybersecurity risk program
+- Management’s assertion about their cybersecurity risk program,

-- Practitioner’s report
+- Practitioner’s report.

-A Few Key Benefits of the SOC for Cybersecurity Examination and Reporting
+Benefits of the SOC for Cybersecurity Assessment

 The Importance of Your Auditor’s Role in SOC for Cybersecurity

-Scheduling a SOC for Cybersecurity audit is an important part of implementing your framework, making sure it is running properly and obtaining verified proof that you are doing everything possible to run a safe computing environment in the context of the cyber realm.
+Scheduling a SOC for Cybersecurity audit is an important part of implementing your framework, making sure it is running properly, and obtaining verified proof that you are doing everything possible to run a safe computing environment in the context of the cyber realm.